xralf/fluid/README.md

 > One of my original aims of the design was to have each operator run in a different thread and/or perhaps on different compute nodes.
 This is a linear pipeline but certainly sharding and other data distribution techniques are thinkable for the future that would make such a pipeline more bushy.

-The correspondencs between fluid-portal query clauses and Fluid plan operators are shown below:
+The correspondencs between fluid query clauses and Fluid plan operators are shown below:

 | Query clause | Plan operator | Description                                                   |
 | ------------ | ------------- | ------------------------------------------------------------- |